rrbauman/Pewlett_Hackard_Analysis/README.md

 Because Bobby impressed the PH senior management with the 3 original output files, they wanted him to do 2 additional analysis:
-1) 3 queries were requested on some more of the general information about ALL the employees who are retiring:
+1) Three queries were requested on some more of the general information about ALL the employees who are retiring:
 - A query was written for employees who are born between January 1, 1952 and December 31, 1955: retirement_titles.csv
 - A query was written that contains the employee number, first and last name, and most recent title: unique_titles.csv.
 - A query was written to create a table with the number of titles filled by employees who are retiring: retiring_titles.csv.